 what is the distribution of ranks in apex Legends?

 With the cost of competing in Apex Legends, it can be difficult to achieve Apex Predator status.
-Don’t worry if you’re stuck in Gold though because, according to Respawn and EA, that’s the average rank most players achieved in ranked series 2 and 3.
+Don’t worry if you’re stuck in Gold though because, according to Respawn and EA, that’s the average rank most players achieved in seasons 3, 4, and 5.

 |Master & Apex Predator||0.2%|

-If you compare these with the results from the first ranked series, it’s clear that players found it harder to reach higher ranks.
-The percentage of people in Bronze rose by 13.64% between Series 2 and Series 3.
-Master and Apex Predator remains a pretty exclusive club, too.
+If you compare these with the results from the last ranked season, it’s clear that players found it easier to reach higher ranks.
+The percentage of people in Bronze, Silver, and Gold dropped and the players in Platinum, Diamond, Master, and Apex Predator rose between Season 4 and 5.

-Who are the best legends to use in Apex Legends Season 5?
+Who are the best legends to use in Apex Legends ranked?

-The most picked legend in Apex Legends so far in Season 4 is Wraith, who has been picked in just over a quarter (26%) of ranked matches according to DreamTeam.
+The most picked legend in Apex Legends so far in Season 5 is Wraith, who has been picked in 31% of ranked matches according to DreamTeam.

-The second most picked legend is Pathfinder, who sits at a 21% pick rate for ranked teams.
-From there on in, the rest of the pack is pretty evenly spread, but Mirage and Crypto are at the bottom of the pile with a 3% pick rate each.
+The second most picked legend is Pathfinder, who sits at a 10% pick rate for ranked teams.
+From there on in, the rest of the pack is pretty evenly spread, but Revenant and Crypto are at the bottom of the pile with a 2% pick rate each.

 While the choice of legend is largely down to the preferences and skills of the player, the fact that Wraith and Pathfinder feature much more frequently than the other legends shows how effective they are in ranked play.

-What are the Apex Legends season 5 rewards?
+What are the Apex Legends ranked Season 6 rewards?

-Dive trails will be given out to players in Apex Legends Ranked Series 4 based on the highest rank they achieve in the series.
+Dive trails, charms, and badges will be given out to players in Apex Legends Ranked Season 6 based on the highest rank they achieve in the series.

-So there you have, Apex Legends Season 5, Ranked Series 4 in a nutshell.
+So there you have, Apex Legends Season 6 in a nutshell.
 Now go out there and get yourself win.